mahhis/folder-hub-bot/README.md

-# Telegram bot starter based on [grammY](https://grammy.dev)
+# Telegram bot based on [grammY](https://grammy.dev)

-Please, enjoy this starter template for Telegram bots based on [grammY](https://grammy.dev).
-It includes most common middlewares, MongoDB integration, language picker and internationalization and shows basic encapsulation techniques used by me.
+telegram bot to share your own and receive other people's news feeds in telegram

 # Installation and local launch